ridhoaryawann/DataEngineering-Ecommerce/readme.md

 This project implements a complete **data engineering pipeline** that supports business intelligence and decision-making for **Olist**, a Brazilian e-commerce marketplace.
 The pipeline extracts **raw transactional data**, cleans and structures it in **PostgreSQL**, stages it in **Google Cloud Storage**, and transforms it into analytics-ready **BigQuery marts**—all orchestrated via **Apache Airflow (Docker)** with integrated **Slack alerting**.

 > 💡 **Shoutout to [Olist](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce/data)** for making their e-commerce dataset freely available on Kaggle.
 This rich dataset forms the foundation of this project and enables practical learning for the data community.

+> 💡 Due to project rules and guidelines, kaggle data are transformed before it can be used by this code. **To access the data for this project**, please refers and use data that are provided in this **[drive](https://drive.google.com/drive/folders/1FWw0yPDcemcx8bPpvruSl9l2ulqHu3kc?usp=sharing)**.

 ---